AivanF/Lemuras/README.md

 - [Retargeting results report](https://github.com/AivanF/Lemuras/blob/master/examples/Complex%20Example%20-%20Retargeting%20results%20report.ipynb)

-The code of Lemuras is well-commented, so, you can find useful information there.
+The code of Lemuras is well-commented, also there are many unit-tests, so, you can easily find useful information there.
 Contributions are welcome.

 ## ToDos